ShahnawazDev/food_spotlight/README.md

 * You have read the [Flutter installation guide](https://flutter.dev/docs/get-started/install).
 * You have a basic understanding of Flutter and Dart.

+## Tech Stack

+This project uses Flutter with an AI service powered by an Azure Function.

 ## Installing Food Spotlight

 To install Food Spotlight, follow these steps: